 Two sources of growth

-Separate accounts are maintained for the base CPP and the additional CPP accounts.
-Both accounts have two sources of growth: cash inflows from the CPP when contributions exceed benefits, and net investment income.
+Separate accounts are maintained for the base CPP and the additional CPP.
+Both have two sources of growth: cash inflows from the CPP when contributions exceed benefits, and net investment income.

-The base CPP account is expected to grow as net investment income is expected to exceed the annual net payment out of the invested assets to the CPP.
+The base CPP account is expected to continue to grow as net investment income is projected to exceed the annual net CPP outflows that are needed for benefit payments in excess of contributions.

-For the additional CPP, contributions are projected to exceed benefits payments until at least 2057.
-As a result, the assets in the additional CPP account will grow at a much faster rate than those in the base CPP account.
+For the additional CPP, contributions are projected to exceed benefit payments until at least 2057.
+As a result, assets in the additional CPP account will grow at a much faster rate than those in the base CPP account.

-For the partially funded base CPP, the percentage of total revenues from investment income is expected to grow slowly, from 32% in 2023 to 48% in 2080.
-However, for the fully funded additional CPP, investment income will grow rapidly as a percentage of total revenues, from 9% in 2023 until stabilizing at about 72% of its total revenues by 2080.
+For the partially‑funded base CPP, the percentage of total revenues from investment income is expected to grow slowly, from 32% in 2023 to 48% in 2080.
+However, for the fully‑funded additional CPP, investment income will grow rapidly as a percentage of total revenues, from 9% in 2023 to about 72% of its total revenues by 2080.

 The next actuarial review will be performed in 2025 and will cover the status of both base and additional CPP as at December 31, 2024.

 Two-account, two-pool investment structure

-To enable the base CPP and additional CPP accounts to have different overall market risk levels, we maintain two unitized investment pools, each divided into units that are valued daily.
+To enable the base CPP and additional CPP accounts to have appropriately different overall market risk levels, we maintain two investment pools, each divided into units that are valued daily.
 Each of the base CPP and additional CPP accounts invest their long-term investment portfolios through holdings of these units as follows:

 - The base CPP investment portfolio is entirely allocated to the “Core pool”.
 This pool is broadly diversified across asset classes, geographies and management strategies.
 It is managed to the risk level appropriate for the base CPP.
 Also, a substantial proportion of additional CPP cash inflows (60% to 65% in fiscal 2022) are allocated to the Core pool.